Dunbar's Critter Dinner cuisine choices announced

-Organizers of the annual Dunbar Critter Dinner have released the menu of the menagerie of items to be served later this month at the Dunbar Recreation Center.
+Organizers of the 46th annual Dunbar Critter Dinner have released the menu of the menagerie of items to be served this Saturday at the Dunbar Recreation Center.

 For daring diners and gallant gourmets, the outré entrees from which to choose shall include: